-After Roe, abortion will never be legal except to save the life of the mother.
+After Roe, abortion is legal in almost all circumstances.
 Hear from Michigan Family Forum about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s postRoe abortion laws.

 THE BIG QUESTION